philpackmohr/git-paper/git.md

 ## Creating and switching branches

 One branch is always created with the first commit and has the default name "master".
-Besides of this, there is nothing special about the "master" branch.
+Beside of this, there is nothing special about the "master" branch.

-To add a new branch in the repository, you jus type:
+To add a new branch in the repository, you just type:

 ```
 PS D:\test\repo> git branch topic